What Is An Internet Troll?

 • Harassing someone to look at a page, buy something, or follow them on social media in a chatroom.

-• Taking a funny piece of content and turning it into something offensive without any interest in the topic just to create long arguments.
+• Taking a funny piece of content and turning it into something offensive without any interest in the topic just to provoke a negative reaction.

-• Taking degrading or embarrassing pictures or videos of someone else and posting them on the Web to a wide audience without their permission.
+• Taking degrading or embarrassing pictures or videos of someone else and posting them on the internet to a wide audience without their permission.

 • Spreading false rumours about someone else on social media sites.

-• Pretending to be someone else to mock them on the Web.
+• Pretending to be someone else to mock them on the internet.

-• Creating webpages that make fun of someone else or lie about them to put them down or make them feel bad.
+• Creating webpages that make fun of someone else or lie about them to make them feel bad.

-• Repeatedly asking the same question over and over again in an internet forum even after it has been explained multiple times to irritate people.
+• Repeatedly asking the same question over and over again in an internet forum even after it has been explained multiple times to annoy people.

 • Flooding a comment board or chatroom with lots of gibberish messages and posts.